spechtacular/thia/README.md

    1. **clear_haunt_data.py** clears all project tables except for admin and test accounts, there is a --dry-run option to run the script without deleting any project data from postgresql.
       1. python manage.py clear_haunt_data
    2. After clearing the project database the local Django project postgresql database tables must be restored from the iVolunteer database.
 Here are the steps:
-      1. **run_selenium_groups_query.py** : scrapes all iVolunteer group labels and stores them in the postgresql groups table.
-         1. python manage.py run_selenium_groups_query --config=config/selenium_config.yaml
       1. **load_groups_from_config.py** : this loads group labels from a project config file instead of scraping the iVolunteer web page.
-Use this only if the project config file has the same contents as the ivolunteer web page.
+There are options to use a custom configuration file and a dry-run.
+         1. python manage.py load_groups_from_config
       2. **run_selenium_events_query.py** : scrapes all iVolunteer event labels and stores them in the postgresql events table.
          1. python manage.py run_selenium_events_query --config=config/selenium_config.yaml
       3. **run_selenium_users_query.py** : runs the iVolunteer DB users XLS formatted report.